Shoot High Aim Low

 "Shoot High Aim Low" is a song by Yes.
 It appears on the band's 1987 album, Big Generator.
 The song reached position #11 on the Mainstream Rock Tracks chart in the 1980s.
 It appeared on every show on the Big Generator tour, but nowhere else to date.

 Meaning

 The song, according to Jon Anderson's announcements on many shows of the tour, is about war; specifically, a future in which mankind will live beyond war.
-In most of these announcements, Anderson explains that the "blue fields" mentioned in the first line are in Nicaragua.
+In most of these announcements, Anderson explains that the "Bluefields" mentioned in the first line are in Nicaragua.
 At the time the album was being worked on, a legal battle between the U.S. and Nicaragua had occurred over U.S. aid to anti-government guerrillas.

 Anderson also explains on some occasions that Trevor Rabin, who performs lead vocals on the song (alternating with Anderson) is singing in "dreamtime", while Anderson is singing in real time.